michalmoninec/mow_it/README.md

 -   Singleplayer mode.
 -   Multiplayer mode.
 -   Mode against AI (not implemented - will use refactored "coverage-optimization" project).
--   Map creation followed by finding optimal cover path.
+-   Map creation followed by finding optimal cover path (not implemented).

 ## Stack